Jones, Alexander, and HOMFLY-PT polynomials - the computational crown jewels

 If a knot K has Jones polynomial VK(t), then its mirror image K* has polynomial VK*(t) = VK(t⁻¹).

-The Alexander polynomial Δ(t) is the classical polynomial invariant, discovered by J.W.
-Alexander in 1928.
-While less powerful than the Jones polynomial, it's easier to compute and has beautiful algebraic properties.
+The Alexander polynomial, discovered in 1928, is the classical polynomial invariant.
+While less powerful than the Jones polynomial, it is easier to compute and has beautiful algebraic properties, including the symmetry property that it always equals its own reciprocal.

 The determinant of a knot is |Δ(-1)|, the absolute value of the Alexander polynomial evaluated at t = -1.